 Warthogs are prey for many apex predators.
 Animals such as hyenas and lions will often hunt them down.
 Makes you rethink ‘The Lion King’ somewhat!

 However, warthogs are known for being rather fierce, meaning they won’t come quietly.
 Having a huge pair of tusks built-in certainly helps!

-In fact, they have razor-sharp teeth, too.
+They have razor-sharp teeth, too.
 These teeth are so sharp that they can cause serious damage to predators if they get on the wrong side of a warthog.

 Warthogs love to follow each other – females, in any case!
 They know which hog to follow, generally, if they have a tail up in the air.

-The odd behaviour that warthogs show when backing into burrows arises as a result of being able to attack tusk-first.
+The odd behavior that warthogs show when backing into burrows arises as a result of being able to attack tusk-first.
 It’s a security system which allows the last hog in to act as a guard on patrol.

 Warthogs do get on well with some other creatures, despite being territorial.
 For example, they have a partnership with mongooses – as a mongoose will happily groom a warthog in return for some tasty ticks.

 Sadly, while warthogs can live to be a ripe old age, there is always the chance that piglets will be snatched up and eaten.

 That’s why sows built large protective groups.
 Often, warthog females will start building sounders as soon as possible with their young.